rohit-shinde-26/30_Days_Javacsript/README.md

 # 30_Days_Javacsript
-here we complete the js in in 30 days
+here we complete the js is in 30 days